saulmm/saulmm.github.com/_posts/2015-10-27-Mastering-coordinator.md

 </android.support.design.widget.CoordinatorLayout>
 ```

 Consider the skeleton of that layout.
-The `CoordinatorLayout` has only three childs: an `AppbarLayout`,  an _scrolleable_ view and an anchored `FloatingActionBar`.
+The `CoordinatorLayout` has only three childs: an `AppbarLayout`,  an _scrolleable_ view and an anchored `FloatingActionButton`.

 ```xml
 <CoordinatorLayout>